ErikaZimmer/ErikaZimmer/README.md

 ### Something else

-<p>I am a cheerful and persevering person.
+<p>I am a cheerful and persistent person.
 I like challenges and learning new things.
 I enjoy teamwork and talking.
 I believe that actions show our character much better than words.</p>
 <p>I currently work helping big brands to boost the results of their advertising campaigns with Artificial Intelligence.
 It sounds great and it is.
-In my day to day I accompany our clients to specify the campaigns from start to finish, I document the different functionalities of our tools and I accompany our new members in their onboarding.</p>
+In my day to day I help our clients to specify the campaigns from start to finish, I document the different functionalities of our tools and I support our new members in their onboarding.</p>
 <p><strong>What does the future hold for me?</strong> I don't know.</p>
-<p><strong>Where would I like to see myself?</strong> Programming and learning even more.</p>
+<p><strong>Where would I like to see myself?</strong> Doing code development and learning even more.</p>

 ### Social media:
 <p align="left">